INFERLab/12740/_posts/2019-08-15-get-started.md

 ---

-## *(Optional)* Step 5: Set Up Remote Access to RPi
+## *(Optional)* Step 6: Set Up Remote Access to RPi
-After you finish with Step 1-4, your desk probably looks like this:
+After you finish with Step 1-4, your desk would probably looks like this:

 ![Finished!](/12740/assets/connection.jpg)

-If you do not want the clutter and you are comfort with command line tools, you should [set up remote access to your RPi](https://www.raspberrypi.org/magpi/ssh-remote-control-raspberry-pi/).
+If you do not want the clutter and you are comfort with command line tools, you should set up remote access to your RPi following the instructions [here](https://www.raspberrypi.org/magpi/ssh-remote-control-raspberry-pi/).
 Having set up the remote access, you can do without the monitor, keyboard and mouse, and work on the RPi directly from your laptop.